indr19/Action_Recognition/README.md

 ### 6.2 The Inference Container
 The inference container runs the model that was trained in the cloud.
 On receipt of an feed, the container further preprocesses the image, feeds the processed image forward through the network and predicts the class of the video clip.
 We also provide a measure of accuracy (using the ground truth which is embedded in the file names passed through).
 Fetch the checkpoints from the system where you ran your training, e.g., if you ran your training in the cloud you would need to download the checkpoint named 'checkpoint.pth' file which will be in the location specified in --output-dir
-Download only the test images python3 download.py --val_video_list=<full path to the test list> --dataset_valdir=<full path to where the image sequences>
+- Download only the test images python3 download.py --val_video_list=<full path to the test list> --dataset_valdir=<full path to where the image sequences>
+- Run test
 python3 test.py --test-dir=\<test image seq. dir> --resume-dir=\<full path to checkpoint file>

 ## References